Dynamical deconfinement transition driven by density of excitations

-In this study, we explore the confinement-deconfinement transition in the long-range Ising model, driven by the density of excitations that has been adjusted by temperature.
-To this end, we quench the initial thermal states to the confining phase of the long-range Ising model \cite{LRIM_CONF_2,LRIM_CONF_expt} and investigate the real-time dynamics of the average kink density and kink fluctuation \cite{LRIM_CONF_expt,SR_CONF_expt}.
+In this study, we investigate the robustness of confinement behavior in LRIM against the thermally tuned density of excitations.
+The long-range power-law decaying interaction in LRIM naturally induces confinement between a pair of domain-wall kinks \cite{LRIM_CONF_1,LRIM_CONF_2,ranabhat2023thermalization}.
+We begin with a thermal state with a finite initial kink density that is tuned by the temperature, followed by a quench to the strongly confining regime \cite{LRIM_CONF_2,LRIM_CONF_expt,Alvise_conf_entang} and investigate the real-time dynamics of the average kink density and kink fluctuation \cite{LRIM_CONF_expt,SR_CONF_expt}.
 We employ state-of-the-art tensor network simulations \cite{schollwock2011density,orus2014practical,ran2020tensor} to represent the thermal states as matrix density operators (MPDO) \cite{fintem1,fintem2,LDCarr} and simulate their subsequent real-time evolution.
 The post-quench real-time dynamics of a mixed density matrix exhibit a much richer behavior compared to that of a pure state with a non-zero density of kinks.
-Both the average kink density and kink fluctuation show strong signatures of transition from a low-temperature strongly confined phase to a high-temperature deconfined phase.
+Both average kink density and kink fluctuation show strong signatures of transition from a low-temperature strongly confined phase to a high-temperature deconfined phase.
 Finally, we employ an effective semi-classical model with a single kink \cite{LRIM_CONF_1} to theoretically predict the observed confinement-deconfinement transition.
-Our results can be experimentally realized using various Atomic, Molecular, and Optical (AMO) platforms \cite{DYN_PT_expt_1,DYN_PT_expt_2,LRIM_CONF_expt,LRIM_EXPT1,LRIM_EXPT2,LRIM_EXPT3,LRIM_EXPT4,LRIM_EXPT5,LRIM_EXPT6} which are capable of implementing the global quench protocol.\\
+Our results can be experimentally realized using various Atomic, Molecular, and Optical (AMO) platforms \cite{DYN_PT_expt_1,DYN_PT_expt_2,LRIM_CONF_expt,LRIM_EXPT1,LRIM_EXPT2,LRIM_EXPT3,LRIM_EXPT4,LRIM_EXPT5,LRIM_EXPT6} that are capable of implementing the global quench protocol.\\

 \textbf{Model:} We study a spin-1/2 ferromagnetic long-range Ising model (LRIM) under open boundary conditions, described by the following Hamiltonian: